EricGebhart/Simple_Process_REPL/README.md

 and tab completion.
 It has the idea of namespaces and it knows how to import python modules.

+There are two help systems.
+SPR's and python's.
+They have two different presentations of the same thing, both are very useful.
-**help** will give you the documentation for every namespace and command available, even the ones you just created.
+**help** and **pyhelp** will give you the documentation for every namespace and command available, even the ones you just created.

+ * `help` will show a short summary, followed by an _ls_
+ * `help /` will show full namespace help for the Root namespace.
+ * `help ns` will show full namespace help for the ns namespace.
+ * `help ns/name` will show full function help for the ns/name function.

+The same rules apply to the **pyhelp** command, but what it shows is different.

+Additionally each SPR module can have it's own help function which can be invoked as any other function, and which will be used by namespace help if it exists.
+Extensions use a template which contains a help template showing SPR information in a pretty way.

+Both the module's Application state and spr code are shown in the help if they exist.

+The **ls** command will navigate both the Namespaces of SPR and the Application state.
+Any path that starts with a / looks in the Application state.
+Anything that does not start with a / is looked up in the Namespaces.

 It does it's best to call the
 python functions you tell it to.
 It recognizes, words, strings and numbers.